Wii 2: Nintendo begins the E3 Hype

 Liara: So did I.

-Offline OBJECTION MAN
+OBJECTION MAN

 If you dont mind me asking, what kind of work do you do for the police?
 Something computer related?
 Or just a regular cop?